Random horizon principal-agent problems: Comparison with first best contracts

-(ii) \, The inequality $V_{\rm fb}^{\rm PE}\ge V^{\rm PE}$ is obvious.
-In order for equality to equality, a necessary and sufficient condition is that the optimal agent response $\widehat\dbM^{\mathbf{\widehat C}}=\widehat\dbM$, i.e.~the agent's optimal response to the first best optimal contract coincides with the first best optimal effort.
+(1-ii) \, The inequality $V_{\rm fb}^{\rm PE}\ge V^{\rm PE}$ is obvious.
+In order to show the equality, a necessary and sufficient condition is that the optimal agent response $\widehat\dbM^{\mathbf{\widehat C}}=\widehat\dbM$, i.e.~the agent's optimal response to the first best optimal contract coincides with the first best optimal effort.

-In order to complete the proof, we now show that given the contract $\big(\widehat\tau^{\scriptscriptstyle\rm P},\widehat\pi,\widehat\xi\,\big)$, the effort $\widehat\dbM=\big(\widehat\dbP,\widehat\nu\big)$ is an optimal response for the Agent problem.
+In order to complete the proof, we now show that given the contract $\big(\widehat\tau^{\scriptscriptstyle\rm P},\widehat\pi,\widehat\xi\,\big)$, the effort $\widehat\dbM=\big(\widehat\dbP,\widehat\nu\big)$ is an optimal response for the agent problem.
 Indeed, we directly compute that